srhn45/mura-fusion/README.md

 ## Overview

-Musculoskeletal conditions account for a significant portion of radiological workload, yet automated diagnosis remains challenging due to the multi-image nature of X-ray studies, large within-category variance, and class imbalance across body regions.
-This project investigates how large pretrained convolutional and transformer backbones can be adapted for grayscale multi-image radiograph classification, with a focus on study-level reasoning across variable numbers of images.
+This repo investigates how large pretrained backbones can be adapted for grayscale multi-image radiograph classification, with a focus on study-level reasoning and fusion across variable numbers of images.

 The core contribution is an architecture that treats each radiological study as a **bag of images** and performs two stages of learned attention: (1) spatial attention pooling within each image to extract a fixed-length representation, and (2) cross-image attention across the study to fuse representations into a single classification decision — both conditioned on the body region category.